Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Add about a teaspoon or tablespoon depending on size of bottle.
 Just add and shake.
 Hope it helps!

 I bought a tube of cream, but didn't like it because it was too greasy.
 However, I like a thick cream to combat dry skin in the winter.
 I remember reading that if you apply any greasy cream (even Vaseline) right after you shower or take a bath, it won't feel greasy or leave any greasy residue.
-I felt it was worth a try, and it worked.
-Looks like I will be using this cream up, after all!

 You may apply the cream right after you turn off the water, or you can pat yourself with a towel so that you are not dripping wet.
 The skin must be wet or else this hint won't work.

 On occasion, I find myself buying hand lotion, hand cream or body lotions that are too sticky, heavy, or greasy.
 Instead of tossing them, I use them as foot lotion in my socks when I just want to soften my feet for a few hours or over night.
 I am not wasting any lotion and the heavy stuff seems to work great on feet.

 I recently got a sample in the mail for Nivea in-shower body lotion.
 I loved it so I went to purchase some but was more than I wanted to spend.
 I was taking a bath the same night and looked over on the shelf next to tub and saw a bottle of hand and body lotion.
 You know the kind, we all have tons of it from store (buy 3 get 3).
 Well, I just put some on me and rinsed it off.
 It works fine and saves me money and uses up my old lotion.

 When applying moisturiizer or hand lotion to your face or body, do this.
 Wash first and have your skin a little damp (not wet), then apply the lotion.